 Francis Fukuyama received his B.A. from Cornell University in classics, and his Ph.D. from Harvard in Political Science.
 He was a member of the Political Science Department of the RAND Corporation, and of the Policy Planning Staff of the US Department of State.
 He previously taught at the Paul H. Nitze School of Advanced International Studies (SAIS) of Johns Hopkins University and at George Mason University's School of Public Policy.
 He served as a member of the President's Council on Bioethics from 2001-2004.

 Dr. Fukuyama is chairman of the editorial board of The American Interest, which he helped to found in 2005.
 He is a senior fellow at the Johns Hopkins SAIS Foreign Policy Institute, and a non-resident fellow at the Carnegie Endowment for International Peace and the Center for Global Development.
 He holds honorary doctorates from Connecticut College, Doane College, Doshisha University (Japan), Kansai University (Japan), Aarhus University (Denmark), and the Pardee Rand Graduate School.
-He is a member of the Board of Trustees of the Rand Corporation, the Board of Directors of the National Endowment for Democracy, and member of the advisory boards for the Journal of Democracy, the Inter-American Dialogue, and The New America Foundation.
-He is a member of the American Political Science Association, the Council on Foreign Relations, and the Pacific Council for International Affairs.
+He is a member of the Board of Governors of the Pardee RAND Graduate School, the Board of Directors of the National Endowment for Democracy, and a member of the advisory board for the Journal of Democracy.
+He is also a member of the American Political Science Association, the Council on Foreign Relations, and the Pacific Council for International Affairs.
 He is married to Laura Holmgren and has three children.

 |The Governance Project